Sainte-Mère-Église: D-Day battle

-The early airborne landings, at about 01:40, resulted in heavy casualties.
+The early airborne landings, at about 1:40 a.m., resulted in heavy casualties.
 Some buildings in town caught fire that night, illuminating the sky, and making easy targets of the descending men.
 Some were killed by the fire.
 Many hanging from trees and utility poles were shot.

-A well-known incident involved paratrooper John Steele of the 505th Parachute Infantry Regiment (PIR), whose parachute caught on the spire of the town church.
+A well-known incident involved paratrooper John Steele of the 505th Parachute Infantry Regiment (PIR), whose parachute got caught on the tower roof and spire of the town church.
 He hung there for two hours, pretending to be dead until the Germans took him prisoner.
-Steele later escaped and rejoined his division when US troops of the 3rd Battalion, 505th Parachute Infantry Regiment attacked the village, capturing thirty Germans and killing eleven.
+Steele later escaped and rejoined his division when U.S. troops of the 3rd Battalion, 505th Parachute Infantry Regiment attacked the village, capturing 30 Germans and killing 11.
 The incident was portrayed in the movie The Longest Day by actor Red Buttons.

-At 05:00, a force led by Lt.
-Colonel Edward C. Krause of the 505th PIR took the town with little resistance.
-Allegedly the German garrison was confused and had retired for the night.
+At 5 a.m., a force led by Lieutenant Colonel Edward C. Krause of the 505th PIR took the town with little resistance.
+Allegedly, the German garrison was confused and had retired for the night.
 However, heavy German counterattacks began later in the day and into the next.
 The lightly armed troops held the town until reinforced by tanks from nearby Utah Beach in the afternoon of 7 June.

-Krause and Lt.
-Colonel Benjamin H. Vandervoort both received the Distinguished Service Cross for their actions during the capture of the town.
+Krause and Lieutenant Colonel Benjamin H. Vandervoort received the Distinguished Service Cross for their actions during the capture of the town.
 Sgt.
-George Bowler Tullidge III received the Bronze Star, and a collection of Bible verses and his letters home, A Paratrooper's Faith was distributed throughout the 82nd Airborne by his parents from his death until 1995.
+George Bowler Tullidge III received the Bronze Star; his parents would distribute A Paratrooper's Faith, a collection of Tullidge's letters home plus Bible verses, throughout the 82nd Airborne until 1995.
 2nd Lt.
-Thomas J. Tighe of the 70th Tank Battalion was killed when his tank was hit by German artillery fire and received the Silver Star posthumously for his actions on the morning of June 7.
+Thomas J. Tighe of the 70th Tank Battalion was killed when his tank was hit by German artillery fire on the morning of June 7; he received the Silver Star posthumously.

-Henry Langrehr was also involved in the capture of Sainte-Mère-Église.
-He crashed through a greenhouse roof, as retold in The Longest Day.
-On 6 November 2007, he received the Legion of Honour medal from the President of France, Nicolas Sarkozy along with five other men.
+Paratrooper Henry Langrehr crashed through a greenhouse roof, as retold in The Longest Day.
+On 6 November 2007, he received the Legion of Honour medal from the President of France, Nicolas Sarkozy, along with five other men.